Qualitative and quantitative hard-tissue MRI with portable Halbach scanners: Methods

 \subsection{Standard relaxation maps}

+To establish reference $T_1$ and $T_2$ values of knee tissues at 90 mT for subsequent comparison with our VFA-PETRA measurements, a preliminary experiment was performed in which a healthy knee was mapped using conventional relaxometry techniques.
 For the measurement of $T_2$ in the soft tissues of the knee following a standard approach (Sec.~\ref{sec:theory_relax_maps_std}), a series of RARE images were acquired with $\text{TR} \gg T_1$.
 The echo time (TE) was progressively varied in steps of 10\,ms, from $\text{TE}=20$\,ms up to 100\,ms, at which point the signal of all tissues became strongly attenuated.
 For the measurement of $T_1$, fourteen STIR images were acquired with $\text{TR} \gg T_1$, varying the inversion time (TI) from $\text{TI}=0$ up to $\text{TI}=600$\,ms, where the signals of all tissues were fully recovered from inversion.
+For the $T_2$ map, the volunteer was a 25-year-old male, whereas for the $T_1$ map, the volunteer was a 32-year-old male.

 In all cases, the filling of $k$-space followed a center-out trajectory with 70\,\% partial Fourier sampling in the slice direction.
 The $k$-spaces were FFT-reconstructed, and the noise background was removed using a common mask applied to all magnitude images.
-For each pixel within the mask, a voxelwise fit to the appropriate relaxation model was performed.
+For each pixel within the mask, a non-linear least-squares fitting was performed in MATLAB using the \texttt{lsqcurvefit} function.
+The initial $T_2$ seeds were dynamically determined as the echo time ($TE$) at which the signal intensity first dropped below half of its initial amplitude.
+For $T_1$ mapping, the seeds were set to the $TI$ corresponding to the signal null point in the recovery curve.
 For the $T_2$ map, the magnitude data $|s(\text{TE})|$ was fitted to

 whereas the $T_1$ map was obtained by fitting the magnitude data $|s(\text{TI})|$ to: